 - One off item fees – You may be charged a fee for some services, such as duplicate statements, or mortgage applications

-Remember, you are less likely to incur unarranged overdraft charges if you use a mobile banking app or text alert service.
+Text alerts can be set up through mobile banking to give you notice when you are about to go into an overdraft.
+You are less likely to incur unarranged overdraft charges if you use a mobile banking app or text alert service.

 You can set up online banking giving you 24/7 access to your bank account and bank services.
 You will need a secure internet network to do this and a secure password.